 6.19.2 This policy provides detailed telecommunications and broadband policy.
 It was previously focussed on telecommunications development within the December 2015 Part 2 Local Plan consultation although its scope was widened to reference broadband prior to the Draft Local Plan consultation in June 2016.
-No further changes have been made to the policy as a result of the draft Plan consultation or as a result of sustainability appraisal.
+No further changes have been made to the policy prior to the Presubmission version of the Plan being published in October 2016, or through the Local Plan Examination process.
+Further information on the changes made to all Plan policies made through the examination process (and now proposed as a modification) can be seen in Appendix 5.